BRIEF INFORMATION ABOUT THE ISLAND OF ELBA

 Elba has a coastline of 147 km: its main mountain (Monte Capanne) is 1019 metres high, accessed via pathways or by a panoramic cable car.

 Measuring 224 square kms, the island is situated 10 kms from the mainland with an excellent ferry boat service taking only one hour from Piombino to Portoferraio (the island’s main town).

-Already in acient times Elba's destiny was always deternined by two factors: its strategic position and the richness of its mineral resources.
+Already in ancient times Elba’s destiny was always determined by two factors: its strategic position and the richness of its mineral resources.
 Due to these characteristics, it was often the object of conquest for the various powers along the Mediterranean.
 For the Etruscans and the Romans Elba represented an inexhaustible source of riches and the iron from Elba contributed to the prospering of their civilization.

 The island first opened to tourism soon after 1950 but has managed to preserve it’s waters, flora and fauna thanks to its local administration and inhabitants.

 A tiny airport services the island, permitting only small planes to land from a few privileged european cities.
 Most visitors arrive by car, others by train travelling to Piombino Marittima station which is very close to the ferry departures.